Concluding an Enquiry: SA Legislation: Figures used in Closure Notice

 Where you have been unable to reach any agreement you should include in your notice the figures which represent your best view of the position which would obtain if all the points in dispute were settled in HMRC’s favour.

-Where you have been able to agree some but not all of the points covered by your enquiry, your closure notice should include:
+Where you have been able to agree some but not all of the points covered by your enquiry, your partial or final closure notice should include:

 - in respect of the agreed points, the figures which have been agreed, and

-- in respect of the points not agreed, your best view of the figures if all of these points were to be determined in HMRC’s favour.
+- in respect of the points not agreed, your best view of the figures if all of the relevant points were to be determined in HMRC’s favour.

 (This content has been withheld because of exemptions in the Freedom of Information Act 2000)